mattgoldspink/grunt-sencha-dependencies/README.md

 # grunt-sencha-dependencies

 > A Grunt.js plugin which will figure out the order of Ext classes your Ext.application uses so the list can be passed on to further commands like concat, jshint, etc

 ## Getting Started
-_If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._

-From the same directory as your project's [Gruntfile][Getting Started] and [package.json][], install this plugin with the following command:

 ```bash
 npm install grunt-sencha-dependencies --save-dev